tmsmr/braindump/README.md

 - Python 3 (build and tested with 3.6.0)
 - Whoosh - https://pypi.python.org/pypi/Whoosh (build and tested with 2.7.4):
     - `sudo pip3 install whoosh`
 - Build and tested on Arch Linux.
-Mac OS shouldn't be a problem.
-Theoretically it should work on Windows too (And BSD)...
+Mac OS and BSD shouldn't be a problem.
+Theoretically it should work on Windows too...

 ## Installation
 - It's one single script.
 Place it where you want.